-Drawing, Inquiry, and Identity
+Drawing, Inquiry, and Expression

 Introduce yourself to the art of drawing and visual communication by covering the fundamental techniques, materials, vocabulary, and modes of communication inherent to the medium.
 You will create and critique drawings as well as present and store finished artwork.

 From ancient scriptures to contemporary comics, literary characters—goddesses, heroes, and "others"—rule.
 Investigate these character types and answer the questions asked by many literary critics by delving into current theory and historical research.